All Episodes

 Hi.

-My pleasure from a previous Democrat who've been a longtime listener, and hopefully my whole family knows that I've called because we're all very proud of you.
+My pleasure from a previous Democrat who's been a longtime listener, and hopefully my whole family knows that I've called because we're all very proud of you.

-It's it's interesting that you stopped uh your your uh previous section with a the New York Times article, and I want to circle back to the Kruckman article.
+It's interesting that you've stopped your previous section with the New York Times article.

 Well, the obvious reasons are exactly what you're talking about.